 The Bible very clearly lays out key markers along the way to show the shifts in change of administration; the fall from grace, the flood, the call of Abraham, the giving of the law at Mt.
 Sinai, the Messiah on the cross, Pentecost, and the 70th Week of Daniel.
 These events very clearly, and often in painstaking detail, mark significant changes in the administration of God’s dealing with mankind.
 So too must sound doctrine be built off of clear concepts and fundamental ideals that the Bible spotlights predominantly.

 Where churches get in trouble, is when they try and build doctrine off of vague text, or take passages out of context, as such is the case with passages about snake handling (Mark 16:18) or baptizing the dead (1 Cor.
 15:29).

-Where the Bible ‘changes gears’, it does so in a clear and straight forward fashion.
-There is no ambiguity too it, no second guessing.
+Where the Bible ‘changes gears’, it does so in a clear and straightforward fashion.
+There is no ambiguity to it, no second-guessing.

 When the resurrected Jesus walked with the disciples along the road to Emmaus, He pointed out ALL the scriptures (the Old Testament) that pointed to Him, beginning with Moses.
 The Apostle John didn’t go into any details about what was said, but we can make an assumption, that Jesus starts off with the books of Moses, which means He would have started in Genesis.
 So let’s start there as well.